Sorority Chapter TCRs 2017-2018

 - Prospective Member: a student participating in membership recruitment or intake program

 - New Member: a student who has accepted a bid to the chapter, but has not yet been initiated into a sorority chapter within the current academic year

 - Initiated Member: a chapter member who is initiated prior to the academic school year

-- Overflow Member: initiated or new members who receive a Housing Contract through the sorority process, but are not assigned on the sorority chapter floor.
+- Overflow Member: initiated or new members who receive a HFS Contract through the sorority process, but are not assigned on the sorority chapter floor.

 - Sorority Assistant: a member of the sorority, employed by Residence Life, who works in conjunction with the Assignment Office regarding sorority chapter housing.
-The sorority assistant is responsible for the following tasks: educating sorority members about the housing process and timeline; submitting required information to the Assignment Office by the deadlines; updating sorority chapter members' eligibility for a sorority chapter floor Housing Contract or overflow Housing Contract; coordinating room assignments; and resolving any Housing Contract or room assignment issues.
+The sorority assistant is responsible for the following tasks: educating sorority members about the housing process and timeline; submitting required information and room assignment lists to the Assignment Office by the deadlines; updating sorority chapter members' eligibility for a sorority chapter floor HFS Contract or overflow HFS Contract; and reviewing any HFS Contract or room assignment issues.
 The sorority assistant is expected to discuss any issues with the Assignment Office for resolution.

-- Any student who has been approved for a room accommodation related to a medical condition, as defined by the Americans with Disability Act (ADA), will be assigned by sorority assistant after consulting with the Assignment Office to ensure that any housing accommodation required is fulfilled.
+- Any student who has been approved for a room accommodation related to a medical condition, as defined by the Americans with Disability Act (ADA), must be assigned appropriately.
+The sorority assistant must consult with the Assignment Office to ensure that any housing accommodation required is fulfilled.
 If the student cannot be accommodated on the sorority floor, the student may be reassigned to another housing option.